kristiannotari/liblet-rust/README.md

 - [ ] rich display (not planned yet)
 - [ ] utilities (not planned yet)

-> Notice that this project don't make any difference between grammar types at the moment.
+> Notice that this project doesn't make any difference between grammar types at the moment.
 In fact, you won't find parameters like "context_free" flags for switching behaviour depending on grammar type, because there's no such equivalent switch in implementation planned for this library at the moment.
 This library implementation ignores the grammar type concepts, at least at the moment, for those features which don't need a strict grammar type level (eg. grammar creation, grammar restrict_to function, etc.).

 ## Examples